Access to and use of buildings

 The regulations require that reasonable provisions are made for a disabled person to approach and gain access to the dwelling from the point of alighting from a vehicle.

-The provisions are expected to enable occupants with disabilities to "stay put" longer in their own homes but are not necessarily expected to facilitate fully independent living for all people with disabilities.
+The provisions are expected to allow occupants with disabilities to "stay put" longer in their own homes, but are not necessarily expected to facilitate fully independent living for all people with disabilities.

 This Act became fully operational in October 2004.

 It could require "service providers" to remove or alter physical features in their premises that make it impossible or unreasonably difficult for a disabled person to use the service.

 The Act unified legislation which previously covered different aspects of discrimination separately.